• Skip to primary navigation

 Horses Racing on Artificial Track

-The All-Weather Mile Championship race is one of the seven contests run at Lingfield Racing Park as part of All-Weather Championships Final Day and takes place on Good Friday.
+The All-Weather Mile Championship race is one of the seven contests now run at Newcastle as part of All-Weather Championships Final Day and takes place on Good Friday.

 The races are the culmination of the highly contested Championship which is run across the all-weather season from the preceding October to March.
 The idea was first conceptualised in 2013 by the Arena Racing Company as a way to maintain interest in the sport over the winter months and add a little more prestige to racing on the artificial surfaces.
 The reasoning behind this is that a lot of horses, especially in the north, would take a break and fans were also less inclined to turn up at the track.

-There are several racecourses which are all-weather, including the likes of Kempton Park, Lingfield and Wolverhampton, and the addition of an artificial surface at Newcastle has bolstered the ARC’s efforts to keep the sport alive over the winter period even further.
+There are several racecourses which are all-weather, including the likes of Kempton Park, Lingfield and Wolverhampton, and the addition of an artificial surface at Newcastle has bolstered the ARC’s efforts to keep the sport alive over the winter period even further, with the finals moving there from 2022.

-As of the 2019-20 season, the following courses are used for qualifying races for the Championship.
-All are owned by ARC, aside from Kempton Park, which is a Jockey Club track and Chelmsford which is independently owned.
+As of the 2023-24 season, the following courses are used for qualifying races for the Championships.

 • Lingfield